grifu/StringlessUnity/README.md

 INSTALLATION
 ------------
-Copy the Stringless to your Assets Folder (The folder Editor should be inside Assets)
+Copy the Stringless to your Assets Folder (The folder Editor should be inside Assets), or import stringless packadge into your Unity project

 HOW TO USE